The 20 Types of Finches Found in the United States! (2023)

-Luckily, almost all of them will visit bird feeders, so you have a good chance of attracting multiple types of finches to your yard.
+Luckily, almost all of them visit bird feeders, so you have a good chance of attracting multiple types of finches to your yard.
 If you’re lucky, you may even see a finch at my bird feeding station right now!
 I have a LIVE high-definition camera watching my bird feeders 24/7. 🙂

 Did you know 20 types of finches live in the United States?

 Below you will learn more about each species AND how to identify them by sight OR sound.
 Make sure to pay attention to the range maps to see which finches live near you!